sevenroediger/ScopeBO/README.md

 jupyter notebook
 ```

-Open the file "ScopeBO_example.ipynb" in the folder "Examples" to see a usage example.
+Open the file [ScopeBO_example.ipynb](https://github.com/doyle-lab-ucla/ScopeBO/blob/main/Examples/ScopeBO_example.ipynb) in the folder "Examples" to see a usage example.

-See the file "installation_instructions.txt" for more detailed instructions.
+See the file [installation-instructions.txt](https://github.com/doyle-lab-ucla/ScopeBO/blob/main/installation_instructions.txt) for more detailed instructions.

 ---